akosikhada/cheat-push/README.md

 - 🔄 **Easy to Update**: Simply edit the counter in the README to mark each use
 - 📱 **Mobile-Friendly Design**: Use this on-the-go from your phone when you don't have access to your development environment

+## License

+This project is licensed under the [MIT License](./LICENSE).
+You are free to fork, use, and modify this project for your own needs!

 ## Keep That Streak!

 Sometimes life gets busy, but your GitHub activity doesn't have to show it.
 Use these cheat pushes wisely!